-Global poverty could rise to over one billion people due to the COVID-19 pandemic and more than half of the 395 million additional extreme poor would be located in South Asia, which would be the hardest-hit region in the world, according to a new report.
+Global poverty could rise to over one billion people due to the COVID-19 pandemic.
+More than half of the 395 million additional extreme poor would be located in South Asia, the hardest-hit region in the world according to a new report.

-Researchers from King’s College London and Australian National University published the new paper with the United Nations University World Institute for Development Economics Research (UNU-WIDER) which said the COVID-19 pandemic could drive global poverty back over one billion people as the world’s poorest face up to USD 500 million per day in lost income.
+Researchers from King’s College London and Australian National University published a new paper with the United Nations University World Institute for Development Economics Research (UNU-WIDER), which said the COVID-19 pandemic could drive global poverty back over one billion people as the world’s poorest face up to USD 500 million per day in lost income.

 The paper, ‘Precarity and the Pandemic: COVID-19 and Poverty Incidence, Intensity and Severity in Developing Countries,’ finds that extreme poverty could rise to over one billion people globally as a result of the COVID-19 crisis.